-The BRC recommends the addition of a simple promotions bylaw (32.2.1) that requires registrants to be “accurate, factual and not misleading” in relation to advertising and promotions.
-This new bylaw will accompany existing bylaw 32.2, which focuses on accurate representation in relation to qualifications and scope of responsibility and credit of work.
+The proposed bylaw (32.2.1) requires registrants to be “accurate, factual and not misleading” in relation to advertising and promotions.
+This new bylaw will accompany existing Bylaw 32.2, which focuses on accurate representation in relation to qualifications and scope of responsibility and credit for work.

-In light of the #MeToo movement, the BRC considered whether the current Code of Ethics adequately addresses registrant behaviour with regard to harassment and discrimination.
-The BRC is recommending amendments to current Bylaw 34.5, as well as the creation of a new Bylaw 34.5.1.
-The proposed amendments to Bylaw 34.5 would consolidate the first five council rulings under the bylaw, and specifically prohibit harassment, discrimination, and violations of human rights laws.
+During the first round of registrant consultation, the BRC recommended amendments to current Bylaw 34.5, as well as the creation of a new Bylaw 34.5.1.
+The proposed amendments to Bylaw 34.5 consolidate the first five council rulings under the bylaw, and specifically prohibit harassment, discrimination, and violations of human rights laws.

-The new proposed Bylaw 34.5.1 consolidates the remaining three council rulings from Bylaw 34.5 that relate to registrant’s obligations to the AIBC, namely to respond promptly, cooperate with investigations, and promptly advise of changes to contact information.
+The new proposed Bylaw 34.5.1 consolidates the remaining three council rulings from Bylaw 34.5 that relate to registrant’s obligations to the AIBC, specifically responding promptly, cooperating with investigations, and promptly advising of changes to contact information.